-Error of the Exchange: Error of the Exchange SEPs are not available in Washington Healthplanfinder and are reviewed on an individual basis by HBE.
+Error of the Exchange (ER): Error of the Exchange SEPs are not available in Washington Healthplanfinder and are reviewed on an individual basis by HBE.
 The SEP reason code on the 834 transaction is "ER" and is an HBE confirmed SEP.

-Domestic Violence: Domestic violence is defined as an Exceptional Circumstance by HBE.
+Domestic Violence (07): Domestic violence is defined as an Exceptional Circumstance by HBE.
 This SEP is available in the Washington Healthplanfinder application flow.
 The SEP reason code on the 834 transaction is "07."
-Due to the sensitivity of this situation, carriers should not request documents when an initial enrollee indicates they are a victim under this circumstance.
+Due to the sensitivity of this situation, carriers should not request documents to prove the qualifying life event when an initial enrollee indicates they are a victim under this circumstance, but can request proof of prior coverage.